OSGP/Documentation/Opensourcecommunity/Contributing-to-documentation.md

 It may be obvious to you already from the index, however, here is an overview on what documentation goes in which chapter.

-* Chapter 1 consist of an OSGP introduction and architecture for potential users, architects and developers.
-The OSGP website is used for basic product information.
+* Chapter 1 consist of an open smart grid platform introduction and architecture for potential users, architects and developers.
+The open smart grid platform website is used for basic product information.
-* Chapter 2 contains the general userguide for OSGP users
+* Chapter 2 contains the general userguide for open smart grid platform users
 * Chapter 3 contains community related topics
-* Chapter 4 contains information related to the OSGP domains
+* Chapter 4 contains information related to the open smart grid platform domains
 * Chapter 5 contains information related to the protocols and simulators
 * Chapter 6 shows the support options
 * Chapter 7 code and documentation license